Bernie Sanders speech at Women's Convention prompts backlash

 A representative for Sanders said he had no further comment aside from his additional statement in the press release, in which he expressed his enthuasism for the event.

-However, in a statement provided in the initial press release, Sanders expressed enthusiasm about the event.
+In a statement provided in the initial press release, Sanders expressed enthusiasm about the event.

 "I'm honored to join the women at the front lines of our struggle for economic, social, racial and environmental justice," Sanders said.
 "In January, millions of women came out in an extraordinary and unprecedented display of power and resistance.
 Now more than ever, we must support the leadership of women across the country and fight together to advance our progressive agenda."